How to use customer journeys and user flows to maximize UX?

 User stories methodology

-Begin by writing down all the possible user stories, including those that are important from the perspective of every stakeholder.
+- Begin by writing down all the possible user stories, including those that are critical from the perspective of every stakeholder.
 Later, you will prioritize them.

 User scenario describes how a user could interact with a website or software application.
 In the narrative, we specify a task and describe how a user could accomplish it in the new solution.
 This hypothetical plot describes the interaction process with the design and focuses on understanding their motivation.